xuezzou/Vanderbilt-course-notes/Web-based-Architecture/README.md

     - [What is Digest authentication](https://stackoverflow.com/questions/2384230/what-is-digest-authentication)
     - <img src="digest-auth1.png" width="66%"/>
     - <img src="digest-auth2.png" width="66%" />
+    -
         - `qop`, `nonce` (The server gives the client a one-time use number (a nonce) that it combines with the username, realm, password and the URI request.
+The c
-The client runs all of those fields through an MD5 hashing method to produce a hash key), `opaque`
+        - lient runs all of those fields through an MD5 hashing method to produce a hash key), `opaque`
         - using md5 hashing, reponse with `cnounce`

 - Custom Authentication